jasonoberstein/poker/README.md

 -(20 pts) Basic AIs can stand in for users during games
 -(10 pts) Flask
 -(5 pts) Best practices
--(5 pts) Site is visually appealing and easy to use
+-(5 pts) Site is visually appealing, easy to use, and scales well to mobile